trolit/jekyll-portfolio/projects/project-16-sShuffler.md

 labels:
   - WinForms
   - .NET Framework
-summary: Tired of playlist order?
-Quickly shuffle it and maintain format that is respected by car players.
+summary: Small tool to quickly rearrange playlists and maintain format that is respected by car players.
 ---

 <div class="ui centered grid">